-This shows you don’t have to lose a lot of weight to improve your blood sugar, blood pressure, and triglyceride.
-This, in turn, protects your heart from damage.
+This shows we don’t have to lose a lot of weight to improve our blood sugar, blood pressure, and triglyceride.
+This, in turn, protects our hearts from damage.

-According to the American Diabetes Association, people with diabetes should get 14g of fiber for every 1,000 calories.
+According to the American Diabetes Association, those with diabetes should get 14g of fiber for every 1,000 calories.

-The participants in the studies received an average of 18g of fiber a day (you can get this amount in a bowl of breakfast cereal and a few extra servings of veggies.
+The participants in the studies received an average of 18g of fiber a day (we can get this amount in a bowl of breakfast cereal and a few extra servings of veggies.)

 Researchers recommend choosing vegetables, fruit, and whole grains over bread, sugary treats, rolls, and other refined grain products.

-Kalyani says a 30-minute aerobic exercise five days a week can help reduce A1C in people with diabetes by 0.3-0.6%.
+Kalyani says a 30-minute aerobic exercise five days a week can help reduce A1C in those with diabetes by 0.3-0.6%.
 This includes activities like swimming, walking, riding an exercise bike, etc.

-Having 2-3 light strength training sessions weekly will help you build muscle which uses blood glucose for fuel.
-One study showed that practicing strength-training and aerobic exercise every week for almost 6 months reduced A1C in all 251 participants with diabetes by almost 1%.
+Having 2-3 light strength training sessions weekly will help us build muscle that uses blood glucose for fuel.
+One study showed that practicing strength training and aerobic exercise every week for almost 6 months reduced A1C in all 251 participants with diabetes by almost 1%.

-Check your blood sugar levels according to your doctor’s recommendation.
-This can help you see how your diabetes medications affect your blood glucose levels.
+We need to check our blood sugar levels according to our doctor’s recommendation.
+This can help us see how our diabetes medications affect our blood glucose levels.
 Also, to see if they cause some side effects.

-Also, you will be able to see how your exercise habits and diet are affecting your blood sugar control.
-Still, monitoring your blood sugar at home for too often is also not recommendable.
-So, it’s best to consult your doctor.
+Also, we will be able to see how our exercise habits and diet are affecting our blood sugar control.
+Still, monitoring our blood sugar at home too often is also not recommendable.
+So, it’s best to consult our doctor.

-Having diabetes increases the risk for heart disease, so it’s good to keep track of the following values:
+Having diabetes increases the risk of heart disease, so it’s good to keep track of the following values:

-What’s more, you should also have your feet checked at every visit.
-When it comes to your vision and kidneys, check them once a year.
+What’s more, we should also have our feet checked at every visit.
+When it comes to our vision and kidneys, check them once a year.
 Also, have an annual urine microalbumin test and flu shot.

-Overall, you should consult your doctor about every part of your health.
+Overall, we should consult our doctor about every part of our health.

 Smoking increases the risk of stroke, heart disease, nerve damage, vision loss, amputation, kidney damage, and blood sugar control problems.

-As you may know, having diabetes increases the risk of all of these problems, so you don’t need an additional “help.”
+As most people may know, having diabetes increases the risk of all of these problems, so people don’t need additional “help.”